dar88rm/generator-zumean/README.md

 npm install -g generator-zumean
 ```

 Then create an empty folder and go in it.
-Now generate your project:
+Now generate your project.
+Run zumean and answer a few questions.

 ```bash
 yo zumean